kontent-ai/gatsby-packages/README.md

 The plugin creates GraphQL nodes for all Kentico Cloud content types, content items, and its language variants.

 The node names are prefixed with `kenticoCloud`.
-More specifically, content type nodes are prefixed with `kenticoCloudType` and content items and their language variants are prefixed with `kenticoCloudItem`.
+More specifically, content type nodes are prefixed by `kenticoCloudType` and content items and their language variants are prefixed with `kenticoCloudItem`.

 GraphQL nodes of content items contain the ordinary `system` and `elements` properties.
 However, the properties inside `elements` always have an internal structure that the aforementioned [Delivery SDK](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/lib/models/item/content-item.class.ts) produces with **modifications** described in following section.